hyusap/nodcode/README.md

 ## How It Works

-nodcode is a Claude Code [PermissionRequest hook](https://code.claude.com/docs/hooks) that integrates with bobble:
+nodcode is a Claude Code [PermissionRequest hook](https://code.claude.com/docs/en/hooks-guide) that integrates with bobble:

 1. **Hook triggers** when Claude needs permission for a tool (Bash, Write, Edit, Task, etc.)
 2. **Availability check** - Uses `bobble --check` to verify AirPods are connected (8ms)
 3. **Voice prompt** - Speaks the request using macOS `say` command
 4. **Gesture detection** - Runs `bobble --timeout 15 --sensitivity 0.5`
 5. **Response** - Returns JSON decision to Claude Code based on gesture

-### Exit codes from bobble

-- `0` - Nod detected → Permission granted
-- `1` - Shake detected → Permission denied
-- `2` - Timeout → Fall back to UI
-- `3` - Error/No AirPods → Fall back to UI

 ### Gesture Thresholds